-From the 17th day of Tammuz until the Ninth of Av, Tuesday, August 1st, we commemorate the destruction of Jerusalem, the Temple and the fall of the Jewish Commonwealth in Israel.
+From the 17th day of Tammuz until the Ninth of Av, Thursday, July 30th, we commemorate the destruction of Jerusalem, the Temple and the fall of the Jewish Commonwealth in Israel.
 These experiences are not just events of the past, rather they created the Diaspora existence that we currently experience.
 For this reason, it is appropriate that we continue to commemorate these events and understand their roots to the many tragedies that have befallen our people.

 The Three Weeks begin with the Fast of the Seventeenth of Tammuz and end on Tisha B'Av.
 It is a period of gradually intensified mourning.
-This period can be subdivided into two smaller groupings: (1) From the 17th of Tammuz until Rosh Chodesh Av (July 11th - July 23rd); and (2) from Rosh Chodesh Av until Tisha B'Av (July 24th - August 1st).
+This period can be subdivided into two smaller groupings: (1) From the 17th of Tammuz until Rosh Chodesh Av (July 9th - July 21st); and (2) from Rosh Chodesh Av until Tisha B'Av (July 22nd - July 30th).
 This latter period is commonly referred to as "The Nine Days."

-Rabbi Joseph Soloveitchik famously explained that these two periods of mourning are constructed to mirror the different stages of mourning following the lost of a parent.
-Thus, the initial Three Weeks period mirrors the 12 month mourning of a parent.
+Rabbi Joseph Soloveitchik famously explained that these two periods of mourning are constructed to mimic the different stages of mourning following the loss of a parent.
+Thus, the initial Three Weeks period mirrors the 12 months of mourning for a parent.